remodlai/Flowise/memory-bank/active-context.md

 - Streaming responses need careful documentation of SSE event formats
 ## Next Steps

-- Continue API documentation review focusing on openai-assistants module next
+- Continue API documentation review focusing on ping module next
-- Update review progress percentages after excluding unused modules
+- Update review progress percentages with excluded modules now at 10.6%
-- Look for other potential unused modules that could be excluded
+- Consider reviewing any other modules that might not be used in production
 ## Current Session Notes

+- [5:01:59 PM] [Unknown User] Excluded additional unused API modules: Marked all OpenAI Assistants related modules (openai-assistants, openai-assistants-files, openai-assistants-vector-store) as excluded in the API documentation review checklist and removed related documentation files as these modules are not used in production.
 - [4:49:05 PM] [Unknown User] Excluded unused API modules: Marked nvidia-nim and openai-realtime modules as excluded in the API documentation review checklist and removed related documentation files as these modules are not used in production.
 - [4:38:34 PM] [Unknown User] API Documentation Review: Nodes Module: Completed the review of the nodes module.
 Created missing endpoint analysis files for getNodeByName and getNodesByCategory endpoints.
 Updated all OpenAPI fragments with proper schema references and security configuration.
 Enhanced existing documentation with implementation details, including deep cloning behavior and error handling.
 Added a new recurring pattern to track: Missing Endpoint Documentation.
 Updated API documentation review checklist to reflect progress: now at 61.7% (29/47 modules).
 - [4:37:03 PM] [Unknown User] File Update: Updated api_documentation/endpoint_analysis/nodes/internalNodesGetByCategory.md